SamotsvetyForecasting/optimal-scoring/3-amplify-bayesian/amplify-bayesian.md

 Against that backdrop, [Reciprocal Scoring: A Method for Forecasting Unanswerable Questions](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3954498), Karger et al. describe a method to elicit predictions in situations in which resolutions are outright not possible, or very far away.
 They provide some preliminary evidence of its effectiveness in the form of a small randomized trial.
 However, in the post-peer-review discussion phase in social media, Karger et al.'s method was met with a lukewarm reception from the community of forecasting practitioners, which has grown to view methods which resemble Keynesian Beauty Constests with suspicion.

-In this working paper, we outline an alternative method, "amplify Rootclaim", which briefly looks as follows:
+In this working paper, we outline an alternative method, "amplify a Bayesian", which briefly looks as follows:

 - There is a trusted authority capable of approximate Bayesian updates which cares about its long-term reputation, but which has limited capacity
 - A larger contingent of forecasters submit bids to that central authority, and is rewarded when their bids cause the central authority to update.

-The authors has no connection with [Rootclaim](https://www.rootclaim.com/) besides an admiration of their methods and track record.
-Rootclaim might be considered a prime example of the central authority necessary for this method to work.
+One example of a central authority able to produce Bayesian updates might be [Rootclaim](https://www.rootclaim.com/).
 Rootclaim produces a small number of highly detailed Bayesian analysis of current affairs, and has a strong interest in mantaining its reputation in the long-term—on the one hand because its business model is precisely based on mantaining an accurate long-term public track record, and on the other hand to prove the superiority of Bayesian methods, as every Bayesian deeply desires in her heart to do.
-Throughout the paper, we will thus use "Rootclaim" as a shorthand for "central authority capable of approximating Bayesian updating."
+However, The Auth

 # Description of the method

 In the interest of brevity, we shall outline our method by means of an example, and the example shall be the question "Will the People's Republic of China have annexed at least half of Taiwan by 2050?", as operationalized by [Metaculus](https://www.metaculus.com/questions/5320/chinese-annexation-of-most-of-taiwan-by-2050/).

-## Rootclaim determines a rough prior to reduce potential forecasting reward
+## A trusted authority determines a rough prior to reduce potential forecasting reward
 Taiwan has been independent of mainland China since the 25th of October 1945, i.e., 76 years into the past.
 Per Laplace's law, the chances that this will change by 2050 is $1-(1-\frac{1}{(2021-1945)+1})^{2050-2021} \approx 32\%$.
-Lets take this $32\%$ as Rootclaim's initial probability.
+Lets take this $32\%$ as our Bayesian's initial probability.
 Note that per the [reference class problem](https://en.wikipedia.org/wiki/Reference_class_problem), other reference classes might have been chosen, so the point of this prior is not to be definitive, but rather to provide a starting point less arbitrary than 50\% from which forecaster reward might be computed in the next steps.
 In the case of a patron aiming to learn from sponsoring a forecasting tournament, the prior might represent the patron's initial probability.

-## Forecasters attempt to move the prior
+## Forecasters attempt to move the trusted authority's prior

 **By arguing that the prior is wrong**